KrekoG/vanillaplus/README.md

 ## How to play on the server

-- Not using the launcher
+### Not using the launcher

 - Register an account on the [website](https://vanillaplus.org/)
 - Install any non-modified 1.12.1 wow client
 - Download the [patch](https://vanillaplus.org/uploads/patch-3.mpq) from the website and place it in the `<wow folder>/Data` folder
   - If you are a Mac user, make sure the file extension is capitalised, ending up with `<wow folder>/Data/patch-3.MPQ`
   - If you are a Windows user, make sure you don't install the game in a system folder such as `Program Files` to avoid issues with access rights.
 - Change the content of your `<wow folder>/realmlist.wtf` to be ```set realmlist logon.vanillaplus.org```
 - Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder, if it exists
   - This step must also be repeated if you plan to connect back to another wow server with the same client later
 - Log in and enjoy the game
   - You may also want to consider joining the [discord server](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect)
   - Starting the game will create your `<wow folder>\Interface\AddOns` folder in case you didn't have one before

+### Using the launcher

+*This section is yet to be written.*

 ## Technical issues